 Each day Groupon offers cheap deals on great things to do, see and eat in cities across the UK.

-Once you’ve signed up for free you can recommend as many friends as you like, and if any of them go on to sign up, you’ll get £6 for each one who does.
+So, once you’ve signed up for free you can recommend as many friends as you like, and if any of them go on to sign up, you’ll get £6 for each one who does.
 Just click the button at the top right-hand corner that says ‘Earn £6 now!’

-The money will be credited to your account so you can use it towards your next purchase on the site.
+Then, the money will be credited to your account so you can use it towards your next purchase on the site.

 To check out the site and sign up, visit Groupon here.